burlachenkok/exploring-python3/python3-note.md

 ##  First Line in Your Script

 The line `#!/usr/bin/env python3` in a well-developed script (for POSIX OS Family) contains what is known as sha-bang.
-It has a long history in Unix/Linux OS and it is used to understand which interpreter to use from OS perspective.
-For Windows OS, it's possible to use it as well.
+It has a long history in Unix/Linux OS, and it is used to understand which interpreter to use from an OS perspective.
+For Windows OS It's possible to use it on Windows OS as well.
 In Windows, a binary application named `py.exe` is a launcher that performs a choice of a used interpreter based on the mentioned sha-bang.

-Formally this line is optional.
+Formally, this line is optional.

 ## Possible Second Line and Source File Encoding.

 The source file by itself is represented in characters.
 Characters that constitute the file content can be in any [supported encoding](https://docs.python.org/3.13/library/codecs.html#standard-encodings).
-By default, Python source files are treated to be encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
+By default, Python source files are encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 To declare an encoding other than the default one, a special comment line should be added as the first line of the file or a second line in the file if the first line is sha-bang:

 ```python
 #!/usr/bin/env python3